 Notice that little black knob on the handles?
 That allows you to rotate the fork so that your marshmallows for S'mores will burn evenly. 🙂

-When my friend Betsy’s den found out that her husband and her two sons had a Flex Lite chair but she didn’t, they all pitched in to buy her one!
+When my friend Elizabeth's den found out that her husband and her two sons had a Flex Lite chair but she didn't, they all pitched in to buy her one!

 Weighing just over a pound and half, the chair is easy to carry whether you're backpacking or heading to the soccer field.

-It’s comfortable too.
-I sat in Betsy’s Flex Lite when we went to the Philmont Training Center this summer, and I really didn’t want to give it back to her.
+It's comfortable too.
+I sat in Elizabeth's Flex Lite when we went to the Philmont Training Center a couple of years ago, and I really didn't want to give it back to her.

-If your Cub Scout leader enjoys backyard time with his or her family, they’ll love this Double Ladderball Game.
-The set Includes 2 goal uprights, 3 red bolas, 3 blue bolas, and instructions all in a convenient carrying and storage bag.
+If your Cub Scout leader enjoys backyard time with his or her family, they'll love this Ladderball Game.
+The set includes 2 goal uprights, 3 red bolas, 3 blue bolas, and instructions all in a convenient carrying and storage bag.

 Take it along to your next den meeting for a fun gathering activity.
 And it's great to have at a campout for the Cub Scouts or their parents to play.